You're here:

 Within the US, Teachable will handle federal taxes, but not state-level taxes.
 This leaves a lot of tricky calculations for you, but their advice is that “you may wish to add an average tax amount to the base purchasing price for the course, and then save that amount to pay your taxes.”
 So, bump up your product prices to cover tax.

 For sales in the EU, Teachable will handle every step of EU VAT if you’re using Teachable’s payment gateway.
 (These include debit/credit cards, PayPal, and Stripe.)
 They’ll charge the right rate, collect the tax, and even handle tax returns for you.
-If you’re using a custom gateway, then VAT is automatically added to the transaction, but you get no assistance when tax reason rolls around.
+If you’re using a custom gateway, then VAT is automatically added to the transaction, but you get no assistance when tax season rolls around.

 All other countries are your responsibility.